Axedentist/Botman/README.md

 4. Name the app, customize it how you would like.
 5. Click the Token reveal link under "Client Secret" *DO NOT SHARE THIS CODE*
 6. Go to the Tokens JSON file and input the token for your bot, your desired prefix (Recommend '#' or '!' or something similiar and memorable), as well as your ID (NOTE: OwnerID not used in anything currently functional)
-7. Add your bot to your server
+7. Add your bot to your server by going to https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8 and replace CLIENTID with the clientID listed to the left of your token.
 8. Download Botman code from github
 9. Open Command prompt and cd into your Botman Folder
 10. input the following code into command prompt to leverage Node.js